Armenians violate ceasefire 86 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 86 times throughout the day, using large-caliber machine guns.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Yarymja villages of Terter region, Shuraabad, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Garagashly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavend regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt, Yarymja villages of Terter region, Nemirli, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Gobu Dilagharda, Garakhanbayli, Gorgan villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy and Terter regions.

 News.Az